Did you know that your blood pressure can be a good indicator of your heart health?

 Facts About High Blood Pressure

 Blood pressure can affect your body in many ways.
-Untreated, high blood pressure increases the strain on the heart and arteries, and it can eventually lead to:
+Untreated, high blood pressure increases the strain on the heart and arteries.
+It can weaken or damage the walls of the arteries, thicken the heart muscle, and puts added pressure on many organs.
+Over time, high blood pressure may eventually lead to:

-Often, there may be no signs or symptoms that tell you when your blood pressure is too high.
-Not surprisingly, the higher it is, the more likely you are to have these problems.
-The good news: High blood pressure can be treated or even prevented.
+Not surprisingly, the higher your blood pressure, the more likely you are to have these and other problems like dementia and vision loss.
+The good news?
+High blood pressure can be treated or even prevented.

 Blood pressure is given as two numbers.
 You've probably heard your health care provider say something like "130 over 80."
 So what do these numbers mean?

-Talk with your health care team about learning how to check and track your blood pressure over time.
+Talk with your health care team about how to check and track your blood pressure over time.
+And be sure you write down your target goal.